JaKooLit/Debian-Hyprland/README.md

 ## 🪧🪧🪧 ANNOUNCEMENT 🪧🪧🪧
 - This Repo does not contain Hyprland Dots or configs!
 Dotfiles can be checked here [`Hyprland-Dots`](https://github.com/JaKooLit/Hyprland-Dots) .
 During installation, if you opt to copy installation, it will be downloaded from that centralized repo.
 - Hyprland-Dots use are constantly evolving / improving. you can check CHANGELOGS here [`Hyprland-Dots-Changelogs`](https://github.com/JaKooLit/Hyprland-Dots/wiki/7.-CHANGELOGS)
+- Since the Hyprland-Dots are evolving, some of the screenshots maybe old

 ### ✨  Some notes on this installer
 - This script is meant to install in Debian Testing (Trixie).